 Federal, state, local and foreign government bodies provide incentives to owners, end-users, distributors, system integrators and manufacturers of solar energy systems to promote solar electricity in the form of rebates, tax credits and other financial incentives, such as system performance payments, payments of renewable energy credits associated with renewable energy generation and an exclusion of solar energy systems from property tax assessments.
 For example, the solar ITC provides a U.S. federal income tax credit for developers of commercial solar projects.
-See Part I, Item 1, "Business" in this Annual Report for further information.
-Under existing tax law, the ITC is 30% for projects that began construction prior to 2020 and are placed in service before 2026, and is reduced to 26% for projects that began or begin construction in 2020, 2021 or 2022 and are placed in service before 2026 for projects that begin construction in 2023 and are placed in service before 2026 and to 10% for projects that begin construction after 2023 or placed in service after 2025 regardless of when construction began.
+See "Our Business-Government Incentives" for further information.
+Under existing tax law, the ITC is 30% for projects that began construction prior to 2020 and are placed in service before 2026, and is reduced to 26% for projects that began or begin construction in 2020, 2021 or 2022 and are placed in service before 2026, to 22% for projects that begin construction in 2023 and are placed in service before 2026 and to 10% for projects that begin construction in 2023 regardless of when construction began.

 In addition, similar incentives may exist in, or be developed outside, of the United States, which could impact demand for our products and services as we expand our business into foreign jurisdictions.
-For example, our international customers and end-users may have access to FiTs, tax deductions and grants toward equipment purchases.
+For example, our international customers and end-users may have access to feed-in-tariffs, tax deductions and grants toward equipment purchases.
 Our ability to successfully penetrate new geographic markets may depend on new countries adopting, to the extent such incentives are not currently in place, and maintaining such incentives to promote solar electricity.